-I’m a writer and editor of an online literary magazine.
-My primary blog is Via Negativa, and I have a personal website with a bio, publication credits, social media links and the like.
+I’m a writer and blogger at Moving Poems, a site devoted to videopoetry, and Via Negativa, a literary blog co-authored with Luisa Igloria and occasional guest authors.
+See my personal website for a bio, publication credits, social media links and the like.
 I use Flickr as my primary photo storage site.
-You can contact me by email: bontasaurus [at] yahoo [dot] com.

 About the site